An implicit ODE-based numerical solver for the simulation of the Heisenberg-Euler equations in 3+1 dimensions: Introduction

 \section{Introduction}

-It has long been suspected that effects of the QED vacuum due to the existence of virtual electron-positron pairs lead to nonlinear polarization and magnetization terms in the vacuum wave equations for electromagnetic (em)-fields.
-First derived by Heisenberg and Euler \cite{heisenberg1935original} and later introduced into the QED framework by Schwinger \cite{schwinger} the breaking of the spatial isotropy by em-fields leads to many new effects such as vacuum birefringence \cite{baier1967vacuumIndexes}, diffraction \cite{Tommasini2010diffraction,Monden2011apertureDiffraction}, scattering \cite{king2012scattering}, dispersion \cite{adler1971splitAndDisperse}, reflection \cite{Gies2013reflection}, generation of higher harmonics \cite{Boehl1,Boehl2} and others.
-While the theory has long been known these effects have still not been measured.
-With the advent of Petawatt (PW)-class lasers (e.g. ELI-NP and others \cite{danson2015petawattclass,Cowan2013HIBEF,miyanaga2006FIREX}) it is expected that some of the nonlinear vacuum effects might become accessible experimentally.
+It has long been suspected that the structure of the QED vacuum can lead to nonlinear polarization and magnetization terms in the vacuum wave equations for electromagnetic (em)-fields.
+First derived by Heisenberg and Euler \cite{heisenberg1935original} and later introduced into the QED framework by Schwinger \cite{schwinger} the breaking of the spatial isotropy of the vacuum by strong em-fields is expected to lead to many new effects such as vacuum birefringence \cite{baier1967vacuumIndexes}, diffraction \cite{Tommasini2010diffraction,Monden2011apertureDiffraction}, scattering \cite{king2012scattering}, dispersion \cite{adler1971splitAndDisperse}, reflection \cite{Gies2013reflection}, the generation of higher harmonics \cite{Boehl1,Boehl2} and others.
+While the theory has long been known the theoretical investigation of these effects has started only recently.
+None of them has yet been measured.
+With the advent of Petawatt (PW)-class lasers (e.g. ELI-NP and others \cite{danson2015petawattclass,Cowan2013HIBEF,miyanaga2006FIREX}) it is expected that some of the nonlinear vacuum effects might become accessible experimentally in the near future.

-While there are many analytical approaches to compute the nonlinear vacuum effects \cite{Boehl1,Boehl2,Gies1,Greger1,Greger2}, the calculations have many limitations such as low energies, special pulse shapes and many more.
-They become highly complex when attempting to reproduce realistic settings.
-Furthermore, the theory only considers $\gamma$-$\gamma$ scattering and neglects everything else, e.g. plasma effects.
+While there are by now many analytical endeavors to compute nonlinear vacuum effects \cite{Boehl1,Boehl2,Gies1,Greger1,Greger2} there are only a few on the numerical side \cite{Boehl1}.
+Analytical calculations have many limitations such as low energies, the requirement of special pulse shapes and many more.
+They become highly complex when attempting to reproduce realistic experimental settings.
+Furthermore, the analytical theories can only consider light by light interaction while, e.g., plasma effects have to be neglected.

-Thus, in the present paper a simulation algorithm is introduced that only makes use of a minimal set of assumptions.
-With this numerical approach it is possible explore the many nonlinear effects of the quantum vacuum for any given setting.
+Thus, in the present paper a numerical algorithm is introduced that only makes use of a minimal set of assumptions and has the power to augment analytical investigations.
+With the numerical approach presented in this paper it is possible explore almost all nonlinear effects of the quantum vacuum simultaneously and not in isolation and for any given setting.
+The algorithm is efficient and accurate and can be used in up to three spatial dimensions plus time ($3+1$).
+While the algorithm in \cite{Boehl1} works in $1+1$ the extension to $3+1$ is nontrivial as is shown in section \ref{Sec:Numerical}.

-The first efforts to simulate the nonlinear interaction of waves in one dimension (1D) have been published in \cite{Boehl1}.
-In the present paper a new efficient numerical scheme is presented, which extends the ideas published in \cite{Boehl1} to full 3D.
-Due to the nature of the algorithm, this extension cannot be performed on a trivial way as shown in \ref{Sec:Numerical}.